Mahima507/ThoughtForTheDayExtension/README.md

 # Thought for the Day - Chrome Extension

 Generate random inspirational quotes with this Chrome extension.

-An chrome extension for daily motivation Check out these screenshots of my awesome Chrome extension!
+An chrome extension for daily motivation.
+Check out these screenshots of my awesome Chrome extension!

 ![images](images/img1.png)
 ![images](images/img2.png)